aesthetic-suite/framework/docs/adapters/aphrodite.md

 ## Custom Selectors

 Aphrodite does not support some core CSS functionality, so Aesthetic has filled in these gaps.
-The following examples are supported by default.
+The following examples are supported out of the box.

-Attribute and direct descendant selectors.
+Attribute and child combinator selectors.

 ```javascript
 {